dbdesign-students-spring2024/6-mongodb-analysis-sophiajiangyi/README.md

    - only show the `name`, `beds`, `review_scores_rating`, and `price`
    - if your data set only has blanks for all the neighborhood-related fields, or only one neighborhood value in all documents, you may pick another field to filter by - include an explanation and justification for this in your report.
    - if you run out of memory for this query, try filtering `review_scores_rating` that aren't empty (`$ne`); and lastly, if there's still an issue, you can set the `beds` to match exactly 2.

+I first try to see how many neighborhood are there inside the data.
 ```
 db.listings.distinct("neighbourhood")
 ```